 © 2019 Cecilia Jonsson / photo: Roman Vlasov

-Tides is a series of rising tidal records presented as a mixed-media installation of textile and time-based photographic works.
-Via the phenomena of liquid diffusion, Tides explores the marine environment and how it adapts to the gravitational interactions between the Earth, the Moon and the Sun.
+'Tides' is a series of rising tidal records presented as a mixed-media installation of textile and time-based photographic works.
+The project explores the marine environment and how it adapts to the gravitational interactions between the Earth, the Moon and the Sun.

 11 / 10 / 2018